-Status of Prior Year Section 1294 Elections and Termination of Section 1294 Elections

-Complete a separate column for each outstanding election.
+Part VI Status of Prior Year Section 1294 Elections and Termination of Section 1294 Elections Complete a separate column for each outstanding election.

-Complete a separate Complete lines 17 through 20 to report the status of outstanding prior year section 1294 elections.
-T (i) (ii) (iii) (iv) (v) (vi) 17 Tax year of outstanding election 18 Undistributed earnings to which the election relates .
-19 20 Deferred tax 20 Interest accrued on deferred tax (line 19) as of the filing date Complete lines 21 through 24 only if a section 1294 election is terminated in the current year.
+Complete lines 17 through 20 to report the status of outstanding prior year section 1294 elections. (i) (ii) (iii) (iv) (v) (vi) 17 Tax year of outstanding election .
+18 Undistributed earnings to which the election relates .
+19 Deferred tax 20 Interest accrued on deferred tax (line 19) as of the filing date Complete lines 21 through 24 only if a section 1294 election is terminated in the current year.
 21 Event terminating election .
-22 Earnings distributed or deemed distributed during the tax year 23 Deferred tax due with this return 24 Accrued interest due with this return Complete lines 25 and 26 only if there is a partial termination of a section 1294 election in the current tax year.
+22 Earnings distributed or deemed distributed during the tax year 23 Deferred tax due with this return 24 Accrued interest due with this return.
+Complete lines 25 and 26 only if there is a partial termination of a section 1294 election in the current tax year.
 25 Deferred tax outstanding after partial termination of election.
-Subtract line 23 from line 19.
+Subtract line 23 from line 19 .
 26 Interest accrued after partial termination of election.
 Subtract line 24 from line 20.
-Form 8621 (Rev. 12-2016)

-Form 8621 (Rev. 12-2016)
+Form 8621 (Rev. 12-2018)